-On Thursday 7 May 2015, local people elected David Warburton as their Member of Parliament - with a majority of 20,268 or 53% of the vote.
+On Thursday 7 May 2015, local people first elected David Warburton as their Member of Parliament - with a majority of 20,268 or 53% of the vote.
 At 18.3% this represented the largest constituency swing to the Conservative Party.
+David was re-elected at the 2017 general election with an increased vote share of 57% and an increased majority of 22,906.
+David was re-elected once again in 2019, with a vote share of 56% and a majority 19,213.

 David was educated at state grammar school, Reading School, and a co-educational comprehensive.
 After various jobs including shop work, cleaning, sandwich-selling and van driving, he went up to study classical music composition and piano at the Royal College of Music for his degree and masters degree, followed by doctorate studies under Sir Harrison Birtwistle at King’s College London.
 David won prizes including the Elgar Memorial Prize and the United Music Publishers Prize, and scholarships including the Octavia Scholarship and the Ralph Vaughan Williams Trust Scholarship.